-- On workstation servers, DB2 needs less log-file space because it needs to hold records for only the actions between commits. - On workstation and OS/390 servers, if a failure occurs, DB2 returns the database to its state at the last commit.
-If the problem is corrected, and the data load or calculation is restarted, in many circumstances, the time that it takes to complete the task will be significantly shorter than the time that it would take to start the task again.
+- On workstation servers, DB2 needs less log-file space because it needs to hold records only for the actions between commits. - On workstation and OS/390 servers, if a failure occurs, DB2 returns the database to its state at the last commit.
+If the problem is corrected, and the data load or calculation is restarted, the time that it takes to complete the task will often be significantly shorter than the time that it would take to start the task again.